dtettarasar/cs50x-homepage/README.md

 # cs50x-homepage

-Here you'll find the source code I'm currently working on, for cs50's pset8 : homepage
+Here you'll find the source code for cs50's pset8 : homepage

-It is currently under construction, using HTML, CSS, JS & Bootstrap
+The idea is to build a website to present and promote a business conference, and allow visitors to register at the conference, through a form.

 More about CS50's problem set 8 : https://cs50.harvard.edu/x/2021/psets/8/homepage/